DYTLDSH/C/move.md

 # Introduction
 - ## **Key words**
-lvalue, rvalue, lvalue reference, rvalue reference, universal reference, reference collapsing
+lvalue, rvalue, lvalue reference, rvalue reference, universal reference, reference collapsing.
 - ## **lvalue**
 For an lvalue is something that has a specific memory location, we can get the address of it.
 Lvalue must have an container.
 - ## **rvalue**